weew/helpers-array-legacy/readme.md

 ## Installation

-`composer require weew/php-helpers-array`
+`composer require weew/php-helpers-array-legacy`

 ## Introduction

 This tiny library provides various helper functions to deal with arrays.
+This is a backport of the [weew/php-array-helpers](https://github.com/weew/php-helpers-array-legacy) library in order to add support for older PHP versions.

 ## Functions